 Legal advice may be helpful for creating advance directives such as a power of attorney.

 Complications that may result from brain tumors include:

 Call your health care provider if you develop any new, persistent headaches or other symptoms of a brain tumor.

 Call your provider or go to the emergency room if you start having seizures, or suddenly develop

 Dorsey JF, Hollander AB, Alonso-Basanta M, et al. Cancer of the central nervous system.
 In: Niederhuber JE, Armitage JO, Doroshow JH, et al, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier Churchill Livingstone; 2014:chap 66.

 Michaud DS.
 Epidemiology of brain tumors.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SK, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 71.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Central nervous system cancers.
 Version 1.2015.
-Available at: